 This is the shortest of the three phases and is the time when the active growth period comes to an end.
 Lasting about two to three weeks, this is the time when the club hair is formed – the lower part of the hair, which was till now attached to the follicle, now attaches to the hair shaft.

 Commonly known as the resting phase, the hair does not grow, but it does fall.
 The condition wherein the hair falls is also known as telogen effluvium and when this condition goes out of control, a person could end up bald.

-As mentioned before, losing a few hair a day is normal, but when you start noticing hair everywhere, including your towel, pillow and shoulders, you know that it is snowballing into something much more serious.
+As mentioned before, losing a few hair a day is normal, but when you start noticing hair everywhere, including your towel, pillow and shoulders, you know that it is snowballing into something much more serious or moving you towards balness treatment.
 Balding can be a hereditary condition or it could be an indication of certain types of illnesses.

 There are actually categories to hair loss and some of the most prominent ones include